Jump To …

 @on "start", => @watcher = fs.watch hostRoot, persistent: false, @hostRootChanged

-@on "close", => @watcher?.close()
+@on "stop", => @watcher?.close()

 hostRootChanged: =>

-path.exists @restartFilename, (exists) =>
+fs.exists @restartFilename, (exists) =>

 @restart() if exists